 - The end user experience on mobile devices

-You can’t use this integration to:
+You can’t use the Social Messaging add-on to:

 Send or receive WhatsApp phone calls.